 - The email is not sent from an official Paylocity email address but from a free email service such as Hotmail, Gmail, Outlook, Yahoo, etc.

 - You are asked for private or confidential information.

 - You are offered money or a check to process before or after being interviewed.

 - You are requested to pay a fee.

-- You are requested to complete bogus recruitment documentation, such as an application or employment visa forms, (the Paylocity name and logo could be counterfeit and featured on the documentation without authority).
+- You are requested to complete fake recruitment documentation, such as an application or employment visa forms.
+(The Paylocity name and logo could be counterfeit and featured on the documentation without authority.)

-We sincerely regret any inconvenience caused by these individuals which are beyond our control and under no circumstances can we be considered liable for any loss or inconvenience resulting from these unauthorized persons and activities.
+We sincerely regret any inconvenience caused by these individuals that are beyond our control, and under no circumstances can we be considered liable for any loss or inconvenience resulting from these unauthorized persons and activities.

 If you are contacted by any individual claiming to be from Paylocity and want to check on the authenticity of the claim, please send details to [email protected] and request a callback.
 We will reach out to you within 2 business days and confirm if you have been contacted by a legitimate Paylocity employee.